autonomio/talos/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] My bug report includes a `Scan()` command
 - [ ] My bug report question includes a link to a sample of the data

-NOTE: If the data is sensitive and can't be shared, [create dummy data](https://scikit-learn.org/stable/modules/classes.html#samples-generator) that mimics it.
+NOTE: If the data is sensitive and can't be shared, [create dummy data](https://scikit-learn.org/stable/modules/classes.html#samples-generator) that mimics it or provide a command for generating it.

 **A self-contained Jupyter Notebook, Google Colab, or similar is highly preferred and will speed up helping you with your issue.**